utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

     <img src="https://assets.postman.com/postman-docs/v10/add-auth-method-v10.jpg" width="600px" alt="Authentication Method"/>

-    > Always check with your authentication provider dashboard or your IT support staff for the correct information to complete a modal.
+    > Always check with your authentication provider dashboard or your IT support staff for the correct information to configure SSO.

 ### Configuring the identity provider details